MMOJA HASHUI CHOMBO • IT TAKES MORE THAN ONE PERSON TO LAUNCH A SHIP

 Providing three times the average daily wage in Kenya, the workshop enables its artisans to look after themselves and their families, as well as neighbours and friends who are dependent on the women.
 In total, their work has a positive impact on over 300 households in the area.

-The close partnership between Yala and the BMB Workshop means we know who made our leather accessories, and that they were paid fairly for their work.
+The close partnership between Yala and the BMB Workshop means we know who made our beaded and leather accessories, and that they were paid fairly for their work.

 The BMB Workshop is certified by the International Fairtrade Association.

-Their workshop specialises in high quality brass work using traditional techniques, from sand casting and smelting to hammering and polishing.
+One workshop is run by George and his team of 15 artisans.
+George started his business after realising his skills with brass while working as a professional mechanic.
+His team produces high quality brass work using traditional techniques, from sand casting and smelting to hammering and polishing.

 SEE HOW IT'S MADE